-- Vision processes should be thought of as standalone vision threads that accomplish a reusable vision functionality for the sub to utilize at the Al level.
+- Vision processes should be thought of as standalone vision threads that accomplish a reusable vision functionality for the sub to utilize at the AI level.
 They can utilize multiple cameras and trees if desired, although one tree and one camera is most common. - The first thing you should do is create a .hpp and .cpp file for the process you want to make.
-Since settings file and tree loading are automatic, make sure you have an identically named settings and tree file in the settings folder or the process will not load and will log the error. - You must then include and inherit from vision process and implement each function as necessary.
+Since settings file and tree loading are automatic, make sure you have an identically named settings and tree file in the settings folder or the process will not load and will log the error.

+- You must then include and inherit from vision process and implement each function as necessary.
 You can look at other processes as examples on how it should look.
 NOTE: Since filtering trees operate on filters and filters only return images as output, you will have to run algorithms that output something other than an image outside of the tree.
 (Ex.
 Finding the center of an object and returning it.)
 There are filters which output colored visuals for algorithms such as hough lines, circles, and histograms, but they are mainly for the GUI and visual verification.
-Runtime implementations should be outside of the filtertree in vision processes for things such as this.
+Runtime implementations should be outside of the filtertree in vision processes for things such as this. - To spawn the vision process you just created, you can send the appropriate spawn command to the vision system along with the name of the process.
+Refer to the communicator documentation for specifics on commands.